 Gathering your things from a burning plane before exiting is the limiting mindset.
 Just getting the hell off the plane is the growth mindset.
 You can revamp your brain.

-Making decisions is uncomfortable, and some of us put if off for as long as possible.
+Making decisions is uncomfortable, and some of us put it off for as long as possible.
 But discomfort is part of life and avoiding it makes it harder to take.
 Make it a habit of embracing discomfort.
 Do one scary thing every day, something that might end up in rejection.

 Ask for a discount when you buy your coffee.
-Ask someone “out of your league” out for a drink.
-Ask 300 strangers to take a selfie with you in a month (don’t do this in NYC, you’ll get maced).
+Find someone “out of your league” and ask them out for a drink.
+Approach 300 strangers and ask them to take a selfie with you in a month (don’t do this in NYC, you’ll get maced).

 Getting used to being uncomfortable on an innocuous day to day situation can help you get more comfortable making important decisions.

 Always a Silver Lining